wx7531774/GEsfm/README.md

 ## Properties:

-The code reconstruct images' exterior poses by using pairwise essential matrices and tie points. our code is only licensed for noncommerical research use, you can cite:
+The code reconstructs images' exterior poses by using pairwise essential matrices and tie points. our code is only licensed for noncommerical research use, you can cite: